-This delicious cake is perfect for novice (or 8 year old) bakers since it doesn’t involve any creaming and can be made with a whisk and a spoon.
+Sue B's Chocolate Cake is perfect for novice (or 8 year old) bakers since it doesn’t involve any creaming and can be made with a whisk and a spoon.
 And for a cake that’s basically just dumped and mixed together, it has a surprisingly light texture.
-Compared to the Chocolate Butter Cake from a few days ago, it’s lighter and less tight crumbed.
-Compared to Favorite Cocoa Layer Cake, it’s just lighter and less dense.
-Is it our favorite of the 3?
-I’ll let you know tomorrow once it sets.
+Compared to the Chocolate Butter Cake from a few days ago, it's lighter and less tight crumbed.
+Compared to Favorite Cocoa Layer Cake, it's just lighter and less dense.

 - 1 cup buttermilk room temperature